patrickmmartin/pith-writings/eight_rooty_pieces/article.md

     return x;
     }```

-If this is found in the wild. it would probably be best to put it out of its misery.
+If this is found in the wild it would probably be best to put it out of its misery.
-The possible benefit of this is that candidates less confident of their mathematics will be able to implement this by concentrating purely upon the logic of searching
+The possible benefit of this is that candidates less confident of their mathematics will be able to implement this by concentrating purely upon the logic of searching.

 ### Scan and step reduction

-This is a very naive guess step and scan approach, reversing and decreasing step on each transition.
+This is a very naive guess step and scan approach, reversing and decreasing the step on each transition from above to below.
 Feed it a decent enough initial guess and it will work its way towards the solution, as it is another linearly convergent solution.

 	 ```c++